jwalton3141/spotifyd-ansible/README.md

 amplifier](https://www.marantz.com/en-us/product/hi-fi-components/m-cr603).

 Although many, if not most modern amplifiers, have built-in streaming functionality, the M-CR603 doesn't!
-Despite this, the M-CR603 is still a very capable and performant amplifier.
-Fortunately, the combination of Spotifyd and a Raspberry Pi means I can bring streaming to my existing setup.
+Despite this, it is still a very capable and performant amplifier.
+Fortunately, the combination of Spotifyd and a Raspberry Pi means I can bring streaming to this outdated hardware.

 ## Audio output